bozenalabs/rain_radar/README.md

 to get bootloader mode, hold BOOTSEL on the rpi and tap reset on the frame.

 the vscode micropico plugin is good.
 Read the getting started for it.
+workflow:
+- run the Upload project to Pico command
+- the go to main.py, and Run current file on Pico. you get logs this way

 ### secrets.py